-Poor Will’s Almanack for the First Week of Deep Winter.
+Poor Will’s Almanack for the Final Week of Late Winter.

-Poor Will’s Almanack for the final week of Early Winter.
+Poor Will’s Almanack for the Third Week of Late Winter.